-Developer: Flight School Studio Publisher: Flight School Studio Platforms: Xbox One, Nintendo Switch, PC Release Date: September 6th, 2019 Price: $14.99 Review code provided: Yes, by Flight School Studio Creature in the Well […]
+Developer: Flight School Studio Publisher: Flight School Studio Platforms: Xbox One, Nintendo Switch, PC Price: $14.99 Release Date: September 6th, 2019 Date reviewed: September 17th, 2019 Reviewed on: PC Review code provided: Yes, […]

 - Developer: Flight School Studio